dropbox/stone/doc/using_generator.rst

     INFO:bablesdk.generator.PythonGenerator:Copying babel_serializers.py to output folder
     INFO:bablesdk.generator.PythonGenerator:Generating ./users.py

-The first argument, ``python``, selects the included Python code generator.
-``users.babel`` is the spec file to compile.
+The first argument selects the included Python code generator. ``users.babel`` is the spec file to compile.
 If we had another spec file, we could list it right after ``users.babel``.
 The ``.`` says to save the output of the code generator to the current directory.

 Python Guide
 ============